grpc/proposal/A71-xds-fallback.md

     - New channel to a new target
     - Primary server goes down while client is processing an update

+### Have a separate XdsClient per gRPC channel

+Cons:
+- Increases xDS traffic when there are multiple channels for the same target.
+- Would break CSDS

+### Perform fallback at resource granularity

+This approach would drastically include likelyhood of config tears.

 ### Modify gRPC to support atomic config updates

 Builds on top of previous option but also move resource watches from